samarpita-saha293/Working_with_UKB_RAP_data/README.md

 * __Concatenate_VCF_blocks__

-  Since the Data available Joint call WGS data
+  Since the Whole-genome Sequencing (WGS) Joint VCF data for each chromosome available on UK Biobank RAP platform is divided into blocks, it is required to merge the blocks sequentially for further analysis.